changeworld/azure-docs.pl-pl/articles/active-directory/user-help/my-account-portal-devices-page.md

 ---
-title: Zarządzanie podłączonymi urządzeniami w portalu My Account — Azure AD
+title: Manage your connected devices from the My Account portal - Azure AD
-description: Jak wyświetlać i wyłączać podłączone urządzenia ze strony urządzenia w portalu My account.
+description: How to view and disable devices connected to your work or school account from the Devices page of the My Account portal.
 services: active-directory
 author: eross-msft
 manager: daveba